guilhermesurek/genetic-algorithm-python/README.md

 It's a python class-based generic implementation of the Genetic Algorithm.
 It can be used to function optimization or combinatorial optimization as the Travelling Salesman Problem.

-There is two python files example of how to run the code.
+There are five python file examples of how to run the code.